 This vanishing rolls recipe is actually really easy — especially because we ditched the resurrection rolls from scratch (and didn’t even think about the overnight resurrection rolls recipe!)

-Good for you if you make homemade resurrection rolls, I just didn’t have the time for it for this kids’ project.
+Good for you if you make homemade resurrection rolls, but I just didn’t have the time for it for this kids’ project.

 RECIPE TIP: We didn’t make a separate resurrection rolls printable, we included the story within the recipe for crescent rolls and marshmallows.
+I think it’s easier that way because you can perform the steps in the recipe and read the story part for each step.

 ONE MORE TIP: We like to use these for cooking projects.
 (You don’t want to spend an hour trying to figure out how to get melted marshmallow out of clothes!)

-Be sure to use regular marshmallows and not mini marshmallows!
 People have also told me they’ve made resurrection rolls with peeps, but I’ve never tried that!

 Best Resurrection Rolls Recipe